freelin-hummel/isleward/docs/dialogues.md

 ### Add dialogue to an existing mob with existing dialogue
 The method described in this section can either be applied in the `onAfterBuildMob` event, as in the previous section, or at any other juncture where you have access to a mob that already has dialogue defined for it.

+That is, we can do it at startup, or dynamically later.

 Assume we have a mob with dialogue defined as follows:
 ```js